C. W. Bishop

-Cecil William "C. W." Bishop (June 29, 1890 – September 21, 1971) was a member of the United States House of Representatives from Illinois.
+Cecil William Bishop (June 29, 1890 – September 21, 1971) was an American politician who was a member of the United States House of Representatives from Illinois for seven terms, from 1941 to 1955.

 Biography

 Bishop was born on a farm near West Vienna, Illinois.
 After attending the public schools and Union Academy in Anna, Illinois, he became a tailor.
 As quarterback on an elementary school football team he weighed less than 90 pounds, giving rise to the nickname "Runt."

 Bishop was engaged in the cleaning and tailoring business from 1910 to 1922.
 He later worked as a coal miner, a telephone lineman, and a player for and manager of professional football and baseball teams.
 He became city clerk of Carterville, Illinois in 1915, and served until 1918.
 He was town postmaster from 1923 to 1933.

+Congress

-Bishop was elected as a Republican to the Seventy-seventh Congress and to six succeeding Congresses, serving from January 3, 1941 to January 3, 1955.
+Bishop was elected as a Republican to the Seventy-seventh Congress and to six succeeding Congresses, serving from January 3, 1941, to January 3, 1955.
 He served as chairman of the Special Committee on Campaign Expenditures in the Eighty-third Congress.
 He ran unsuccessfully for reelection to the Eighty-fourth Congress in 1954, and was succeeded by Kenneth J. Gray.